proofcert/fpccheck/fpc/README.md

 If our original `A` matches `D`, we may infer `E` from it.
 We can guide selection by a certificate that supplies the name of this lemma and furthermore picks the right hypotheses based on the names we gave them.
 So we would select `"H1"` and give a new name to the conclusion, e.g. `"H3"`.
-We write as follows:
+We would write:

     (split (name "H1") (name "H3"))